-Moneyfarm currently offer Stocks and Shares ISAs, SIPPs and General Investment Accounts.
+Moneyfarm currently offer a Stocks and Shares ISA, SIPP and General Investment Account.
 Their investment approach is to present clients with 7 different portfolios, varying in risk, that are invested across a range of financial instruments (although their asset allocation is mainly in ETFs).

 Their portfolios have all performed generally well over the last 4 years they’ve been operating here in the UK and give investors solid annual returns.
 Moneyfarm fees and annual charges are competitive for the kind of service they are offering (more of a ‘done for you’ product) and they have a great customer service team and wealth managers on hand to help you with any questions you may have prior to signing up.

 Who Owns Moneyfarm?

 Moneyfarm was founded by current Chairman Paolo Galvani and Executive Officer Giovanni Dapra.
 Today they are backed by significant investors including United Ventures, Cabot Square Capital, Allianz, and Poste Italiane.

 MoneyFarm Product Range

 Moneyfarm offers their investors three primary investment accounts made up of a Stocks and Shares ISA, a SIPP and a General Investment Account and you have the option to invest your money in a choice of 7 portfolios.
 Each portfolio has a number associated with it; 1 being the lowest risk level and 7 the highest.

 What’s important to consider here is the way Moneyfarm matches you with the risk profile that they deem to be the most appropriate for your unique circumstances.
 This is done using an in-house risk assessment which is conducted via a comprehensive questionnaire.
 Some of the questions you can expect to encounter include details of your investment experience as well as your investment views when it comes to risk.